ubc-library-rc/intro-git/content/03_sync.md

 It is good practice to add a README file briefly describing what the project is about.
 If the README is in the root directory GitHub will automatically display it like a cover page for your repository.
 {: .info}

-After adding a README on GitHub your local repository is now out of sync with the remote repository.
-Let's fix that by pulling the remote changes into local repository using the `git pull` command.
+After adding a README on GitHub your local repository is out-of-sync with the remote repository.
+Let's fix that by pulling the remote changes into local repository with `git pull`.

 Input
 {: .label .label-green }